puppetlabs/puppet-docs/source/guides/faq.markdown

 ### Where can I get Puppet?

-Many operating system vendors offer Puppet in their package repositories, which is often the most convenient way to install Puppet.
+Many operating system vendors offer Puppet in their package repositories, which is the most convenient way to install Puppet.
 Puppet Labs also maintains its own public package repositories at <http://yum.puppetlabs.com> and
 <http://apt.puppetlabs.com>.